Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 Each Duet board needs up to four files to fully update the firmware and software.
 These are:

 **Firmware binary** - This is the main firmware for the Duet boards, and there is a specific version for each Duet board.
+The main firmware for all boards except Duet 3 Mini 5+ is supplied as a .bin file; for the Duet 3 Mini 5+ it is a .uf2 file.

 **In-App programmer (IAP) binary** - This file is needed on the SD card and does the job of programming the firmware.
 There is a specific version for each Duet board.
 They don’t change with every firmware release, but new versions often accompany major firmware releases.
 You will get a message if it is missing, with the filename it expects, and (in DWC 3.3b1 and later) the location it expects to find it.
 Download the correct file from the matching firmware release, don't just rename an existing IAP file.